A blighted ovum is an early type of miscarriage. In fact, it can happen so early you don’t even know you’re pregnant.

 - A period that is heavier than usual

-If you're experiencing any of these signs or symptoms, you may be having a miscarriage.
-However, not all bleeding in the first trimester ends in miscarriage.
-Seek medical advice if you have any of these signs.
+If you're experiencing any of these symptoms, you may be having a miscarriage.

 Diagnosing a blighted ovum

-If you have received a diagnosis of a blighted ovum, discuss with your doctor what to do next.
-Some women have a procedure like a dilation and curretage (D&C), called an ERPC (evacuation of retained products of conception).
-This surgical procedure involves dilating the cervix and removing the contents of the uterus.
-Because an ERPC immediately removes any remaining tissue, it may help you with mental and physical closure.
-It may also be helpful if you want a pathologist to examine tissues to confirm the reason for the miscarriage.
+Other women choose to have a surgical procedure called a D&C (dilation and curettage) also known as an ERPC (evacuation of retained products of conception).
+This involves dilating the cervix and removing the contents of the uterus.
+Because this immediately removes any remaining tissue, it may help some women with mental and physical closure.
+It may also be helpful if you want a pathologist to take a look at the tissue to confirm the reason for the miscarriage.